-State, local governments blast Purdue opioid settlement plan
+Purdue opioid deal blasted as records show $13B to Sacklers

 Forbes has estimated that the Sacklers are one of the 20 wealthiest families in the U.S.

-Daniel Connolly, lawyer for the branch of the Sackler family that are heirs to one of the company’s late patriarchs, Raymond Sackler, said in a statement Friday that the family members have agreed to give up control of the company plus kick in cash if all lawsuits against it are stopped.
+Daniel Connolly, a lawyer for the branch of the Sackler family that are heirs to one of the company’s late patriarchs, Raymond Sackler, responded to the court filing that revealed the $12 billion to $13 billion figure.
+He said the amount of money taken out of Purdue by the Sacklers is not as simple as it seems.

+“The distribution numbers do not reflect the fact that many billions of dollars from that amount were paid in taxes and reinvested in businesses that will be sold as part of the proposed settlement,” Connolly said in a statement Friday evening.

-He said that would “allow parties to focus their efforts on this goal rather than on litigation that will waste resources and delay the deployment of solutions to communities in need.”
+He said the Sacklers have agreed to give up control of the company and contribute money to address the opioid epidemic if all lawsuits against them are stopped.
+That, he said, would “allow parties to focus their efforts on this goal rather than on litigation that will waste resources and delay the deployment of solutions to communities in need.”

 Follow Mulvihill at http://www.twitter.com/geoffmulvihill